 The performance numbers for the M4 are impressive.
 It is 42% faster in single-core tasks, outperforming even the fastest overclocked Intel water-cooled processors.
 In multicore tasks, it is 32% faster, despite having only three performance cores compared to four in its competitors.

-Geekbench 6 Metal GPU
+GEEKBENCH 6 Metal GPU

 Both have 10 cores, but the new one uses a second-gen 3-nanometer process compared to the M2’s 5-nanometer process, offering slightly better efficiency.